justinhschaaf/justinschaaf.com/README.md

     - Pages are under `src/routes` (which also serves to define the routes to access them)
 - All static images are in `static/assets`
     - `static/assets/images` contains the background banner images used in the website
+    - `static/assets/icons` contains the theme switcher lightbulbs and the home icon
     - `static/assets/logos` contains special logo versions not available on `content.justinschaaf.com`
     - `static/assets/socialicons` contains third-party logos used for social links